 A full set of remedies has been imposed on the mobile termination market where all three GSM operators were found to have SMP on their own networks.
-Nevertheless, the mobile termination rates seem high and, at $\notin 0.0122$, are well above the EU average of $\notin 0.0855$, and even show an increase in comparison with 2007.
-This increase appears to be linked to
+Nevertheless, the mobile termination rates seem high and, at $\notin 0.122$ , are well above the EU average of # 0.0855, and even show an increase in comparison with 2007.
+This increase appears to be linked to exchange rate fluctuations.
+The NRA proposes to further adjust the price caps for mobile termination rates which had been set on the basis of the first round of the market analysis process.
+In order to increase market stability, ČTÚ intends to introduce a glide path for mobile termination based on historic costs by two price drops per year.
+Mobile players appear to be content with this approach.
+The proposed measure was notified in November 2008.
 Commenting on this, the Commission asked ČTÚ to reconsider the proposed historic costs approach in view of applying forward-looking rates of effective operator.
 However, the new rates applicable from January 2009 are based on the regulator's original approach. ČTÚ has initiated a data collection exercise for a new review of the mobile termination market.